GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 Vertex Buffers might seem hard at first, but they're really nothing more than a buffer that resides in our device's memory, which means really fast access.
 This buffer will be then bound and read by the vertex shader.

-Creating a vertex buffer is also really easy, first of all we have to make some data to put in our buffer, since we want to draw a triangle, we will be creating 3 vertices using our `VertexPositionColor` struct.
+Creating a vertex buffer is also really easy, first we have to make some data to put in our buffer, since we want to draw a triangle, we will be creating 3 vertices using our `VertexPositionColor` struct.

 ```cpp
 constexpr VertexPositionColor vertices[] =